Natalie Holmes enjoys a leisurely weekend at Germany’s Baltic coast…

 A collection of diminutive, bucolic seaside resorts on the Baltic Sea coast, Rügen holds a special place in the German imagination.
 Frequented by famous names during the early 20th century, from Otto von Bismarck to Albert Einstein to Christopher Isherwood, the island was then concealed behind the iron curtain until relatively recently.
 Since German reunification in 1990, the destination has undergone rigorous renovation to become one of the country’s most popular retreats, where young and old alike go for some reinvigoration of their own.

-Berliners are used to dystopian and dilapidated architecture; for the ultimate ruin porn, head to Prora.
-On a beautifully long and sandy stretch of coastline about nine kilometres north of Binz, lies what can only be described as a monstrosity.
-Built by Hitler as a holiday retreat for workers as part of the ominous Kraft durch Freude (Strength through Joy) initiative, the incomplete structure imposes row upon oppressive row of residential blocks that cast a sombre shadow across the beach.
-Despite its sinister history, Prora has listed heritage status as a powerful example of Third Reich architecture.
+Berliners are used to dystopian and dilapidated architecture; for the ultimate ruin porn, we used to head to Prora, which was built by Hitler as a holiday retreat for workers as part of the ominous Kraft durch Freude (Strength through Joy) initiative.
+The structure’s row upon oppressive row of residential blocks have now been transformed into—what else?—upscale apartments and holiday homes.

 From the tiny, sleepy town you can take a breathtaking walk out along the soaring, cliff-lined peninsula to the island’s most easterly point.
 Strolling down again towards the sea you’ll emerge either at the north or south beach.
 On a sunny day, as the thick trees give way to white sand and crystal clear, lapping waves, it’s not hard to imagine you’re in some tropical paradise.